| Hermetica.info Home

 © Bradford Hatcher 2012, Version 12.8

 The once-simple Chinese word Dào 道, meaning way, road or path, has received almost all of its analysis within the contexts of three major schools of Chinese thought: Confucianism (儒教 Rújiào), Philosophical Daoism (道家 Dàojiā) and Religious Daoism (道敎 Dàojiào).
-While it is currently fashionable to be dismissive of the differences between the latter two schools, I like the distinction, but this is irrelevant here, because we are going to be looking at the evolution of the word Dào as a conceptual metaphor during the Early Zhou, well prior to the emergence of these three schools.
+It's currently fashionable to dismiss any differences between the latter two schools (especially from a Dàojiào perspective).
+Although I like the distinction, this is irrelevant here, because we are going to be looking at the evolution of the word Dào as a conceptual metaphor during the Early Zhou, well prior to the emergence of these three schools.
 We might say this: just as the Dào preceded Divinity, as Laozi asserts, the word Dào preceded Kongzi and Laozi.
 We will still get back around to how the later meanings evolved, by way of the route or journey they may have taken.
 But more importantly, we will look for some of the things that might have been lost along the way, with the word being made a vehicle for Kongzi's thoughts and virtues and Laozi's fun-but-hyperbolic wordplay.
 What might we have missed in plowing on ahead with our more sophisticated sociological, philosophical and religious preconceptions?

 Much has been made in scholarship of the Dào from the Warring States onward.
 But what of its antecedents?
 The background material on hand is minimal.
 The texts available to us for this study are limited primarily to the Zhōuyì (周易 the original Zhou Changes) the Shījīng (詩 經 the Book of Poetry or Odes) and the Shàngshū (尚 書, or Shūjīng 書經, the Book of Documents or History).
 Even the last of these is problematic, since only portions of this classic are thought to be genuine products of the pre-Confucian era.
 Aside from these we have only a handful of Bronze inscriptions, many of which are itemized in Axel Schuessler's Dictionary of Early Zhou Chinese (1987).
 No Oracle Bone Inscriptions (OBI's) are known.